chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ### <a name="maybe-effects"></a>Programming for side-effects

 ### <a name="maybe-querying"></a>Querying
-The `Maybe<T>` type supports a subset of the [Query expression pattern](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#the-query-expression-pattern),
+The `Maybe<T>` type supports a subset of the [query expression pattern](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#the-query-expression-pattern),
 namely:

 Method | C# Query Expression Syntax